B. F. Gribble

-Bernard Finegan Gribble (10 May 1872 – 21 February 1962) was a prolific British artist and illustrator who specialised in marine subjects.
+Bernard Finegan Gribble (10 May 1872 – 21 February 1962) was a British artist and illustrator who specialised in marine subjects.
 Although he also painted portraits and landscapes, much of Gribble's artistic production was concerned with the drama and excitement of ships and sailors on the high seas or at port, whether as historical tableaux or representing contemporary events and subjects.

 Biography

+Early life

-Bernard Finegan Gribble was born at South Kensington, London on 10 May 1872, the youngest of two children of Herbert Augustine Keate Gribble and Julia Mary (née Finagan).
-His father was an architect (known for his design of the Brompton Oratory and the Armada Memorial at Plymouth).
+Bernard Finegan Gribble was born at South Kensington, London on 10 May 1872, the youngest of two children of Herbert Augustine Keate, an architect known for designing Brompton Oratory and Armada Memorial, Julia Mary (née Finagan).
 Bernard was educated at the College of St. Francis Xavier in Bruges, Belgium.
-He briefly studied under his father and then studied drawing at the South Kensington Art School (one of his tutors being Albert Toft).
+He briefly studied under his father and then studied drawing at the South Kensington Art School, where one of his tutors was Albert Toft.

+Career
-In 1891, Gribble's painting The Burning of the 'Mentmore was accepted for exhibition at the Royal Academy.

-During 1898, Bernard was employed as an artist-correspondent to The Queen and Black and White, covering both the Spanish-American War and the Fashoda Incident.
+In 1891, Gribble's painting The Burning of the 'Mentmore was exhibited at the Royal Academy.
+In 1898, Bernard was employed as an artist-correspondent to The Queen and Black and White, where he covered both the Spanish-American War and the Fashoda Incident.

-In 1902, Bernard Gribble and Eleanor Mabel Clunn (known as 'Nellie') were married at Kensington.
-The couple had no children.

-Although his work included landscapes and portraits, Gribble was best known as a painter of historical (and often romanticised) maritime scenes.
-Spanish galleons and treasure vessels are well represented in his work, and one critic described him as a "specialist in burning ships".
-Others compared his paintings to the fine marine vistas of the late 19th-century seascape artist, Henry Moore, acknowledging Gribble's skill in the accurate portrayal of costume and technical detail and his ability to convey an authentic period atmosphere.